 Now that we are returning to a semblance of our previous lives, there may be space now, for the feelings evoked during the pandemic, to come out.
 Because these feelings were not felt at the time, (and were repressed due to survival needs), they may feel overwhelming.
 They may cause anxiety.
 Things may seem confusing, or you may be struggling to make sense of what you are experiencing.

 Talking to a professional can help.
 If you resonate with anything int his post, please reach out to me.
 I would be happy to discuss how I might be able to support you, either online or in person.
-It is easy to arrange, and you are welcome to a free 10 minute telephone consultation to see if therapy might be right for you.
-Call or email me on 07710 819 485 or email@example.com.
+It is easy to arrange, and you are welcome to a free 15 minute telephone consultation to see if therapy might be right for you, simply email email@example.com.